 Several graduate certificate programs and concurrent graduate degree programs are available to SMEA students.
-Graduate certificate programs generally require 17-22 credits.
-Students should review Graduate School's Memo 43 to ensure all requirements are met.
+Graduate certificate programs generally require 15-22 credits.
+There are no restrictions on credit sharing between a graduate certificate and a graduate degree program.
+Students should review Graduate School's Policy 1.2 to ensure all requirements are met.
 Certificates that may be of interest to SMEA students include the following: